-Kortingscode.be is the direct successor of TagCity.be, and feels from the success of Knack’s discount code project and Le Vif.
-All projects designed and developed by Studio Pixili.
+Kortingscode is the direct successor of TagCity and stems from the success of the Knack and Le Vif discount code projects.
+All these are projects designed and developed by Pixili.

 The corporate identity

-The corporate identity just like web design is clean, warm and eye-catching with red as the main colour because it is striking and linked to bargains and orange and green as accent colours.
+The corporate identity, just like the web design, is clean, warm, and eye-catching with red as the main color because it is striking and linked to bargains.
+Then, we used orange and green as accent colors to balance everything.

-That is very top passable because, A discount code and % are inextricably linked in my opinion.
+This is very appropriate because, A discount code and the percentage symbol are, in my opinion, inseparable.

 Then the frame around the price tag/voucher seems like a nod to its predecessor TagCity, where the logo was a price tag combined with a location symbol.